 There are quotes that are way too real for our timelines, there are pictures that would be too authentic to our realities, too genuine.
 Just like most people, those are the parts I continue to choose to not put on display, the parts I filter and blur out of the photograph.

 It brings me to the question: what is perfection anyway?
 And why the heck are we all chasing after something I’m pretty sure most of us cannot correctly define.

 I do realize that there is something good in recognising that you’re no longer steering the wheel, that you’ve lost control and just don’t know where to make the next turn.
 It’s that realization that keeps me going, fills me with the hope that everything will be fine and that my mind is not the only one spinning out of control.

-If only everything to stop for a moment, I always tell myself.
+If only everything could stop for a moment, I always tell myself.
 If only I could catch a breath, look around, make a plan.
 Think.
 Not just a bunch of random thoughts jumbled up together like a messy pile of clothes, but real objective and realistic thoughts.
-Like I said, I used to be good at that, at not completely losing it I guess.
+As I said, I used to be good at that, at not completely losing it I guess.